HappyGnome/LuaWorker/Docs/LuaReferenceSections/LuaTask.md

 task:Await( millis )
 ```

-Wait for a limited time for this task to reach a final status.
+Wait for a limited time for this task to reach a final status, or to yield (coroutine tasks only).
 Returns when this is the case, or after the timeout, whichever occurs first.

 **Arguments** :
 \#  |Type		| Description